kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 }
 ```

-This example exhibits a race because `self`, once fully-initialized, is ready to provide isolated access to its members, i.e., it does not start off in a reserved state.
-Isolated access is obtained by "hopping" to the executor corresponding to `self`.
-But, because `init` is synchronous, a hop to `self` cannot be performed.
-Thus, while this `init` is nessecarily treated as `nonisolated` from the outside, once `self` is initialized, the remainder of the `init` is subject to data races.
+This example exhibits a race because `self`, once fully-initialized, is ready to provide isolated access to its members, i.e., it does *not* start in a reserved state.
+Isolated access is obtained by "hopping" to the executor corresponding to `self` from an asynchronous function.
+But, because `init` is synchronous, a hop to `self` fundamentally cannot be performed.
+Thus, once `self` is initialized, the remainder of the `init` is subject to the kind of data race that actors are meant to eliminate.

-If the `init` in the previous example only changed to be `async`, this data race does still does not go away.
-The existing implementation does not perform a hop to `self` in such initializers, even though it now could.
+If the `init` in the previous example were only changed to be `async`, this data race still does not go away.
+The existing implementation does not perform a hop to `self` in such initializers, even though it now could to prevent races.
 This is not just a bug that has a straightforward fix, because if an asynchronous actor `init` were isolated to the `@MainActor`:

 ```swift
 class ConnectionStatusDelegate {